prnb007/Multi-Agent-RAG-Based-Stock-Research-Platform-with-Divergence-Intelligence/README.md

 The Narrative Service:

 1. Fetches the last 4 quarters of 10-Q filings from SEC EDGAR
-2. Extracts the MD&A section using BeautifulSoup (with Part I isolation to avoid hitting the Internal Controls section)
+2. Extracts the MD&A section using BeautifulSoup
 3. Uses the **Signal Extractor** — an LLM-driven module — to pull out concrete claims about strategy, risks, opportunities, and concerns *with verbatim quotes*
 4. Stores extracted signals in SQLite (`narrative_signals.db`) so judges and demo users get instant load